 I was planning on calling these no-bake chocolate brownies but I really wanted to bake the sweet potato rather than steam as it’s way easier and more flavourful.
-With baking, just prick it, bake and scoop out the insides.
+With baking, just prick it, bake and then scoop out the insides.
 Baking makes the sweet potato cook in its own juices and is not too wet like boiling or steaming will.

-There no need to heat your bowl while making these as the residual heat from the sweet potato is enough to melt.
+There no need to heat your bowl while making these sweet potato chocoalte brownies as the residual heat from the sweet potato is enough to melt.
 If you are left with any lumps its actually a good thing as they are lumps of chocolate!

 You could just add 1/3 cacao powder, sweetener (like maple or date) and fat (cacao or coconut butter) into the brownie batter instead of block chocolate.
 That would obviously make it not a 3 ingredient brownie recipe anymore but it would be less processed.